wesbos/Gatsby-Workshop/notes/04 - Images.md

 Now does Gatsby know about our images?
 Not yet!
 We need to source them, and then let a plugin do the heavy lifting.
 Add these to your plugins array:

+> BUG ALERT!: There is a weird bug with Gatsby right now that will break the site if `gatsby-transformer-sharp` is in the package.json before we use it.
+So before the next step we need to run `npm uninstall gatsby-transformer-sharp

 ```js
 // gatsby-config.js